European Bonsai Potter Collective

 GLOSSARY

-Understand the words and terms used in the practices of Bonsai, Suiseki and Bonsai ceramics and display.
+Words and terms used in the practices of Bonsai, Suiseki, Bonsai ceramics & display.

-** Please bear with us .. this section is a new 'work in progress' - last updates 3.9.22
+** Please bear with me .. this section is a new 'work in progress'.

-We hope it will serve as another resource to help bonsai enthusiasts. **
+I hope it will be another useful resource for bonsai enthusiasts. **

-Please feel free to suggest new words that we should add here!
+Feel free to suggest new terms that should be added here!

 Main Terms